Congratulations on the birth of your baby!

 After a Birth Centre or Hospital Birth

 If your baby has been born on the Central Delivery Suite or the Mendip Birth Centre, Southmead Hospital, you will be transferred to one of the wards on the maternity unit after two to three hours.
-There are three ward areas; Percy Phillips ward, Mendip Ward and Quantock Ward.
+There are two postnatal ward areas; Percy Phillips and Mendip Ward.

 If your baby has been born at Cossham Birth Centre, you will remain in the same room for the duration of your stay and your partner is welcome to stay with you during that time.